-Schedule of Findings and Responses Year Ended September 30, 2022
+Schedule of Findings and Responses Year Ended September 30, 2023 travis county emergency services district no. 2

-Financial Statement Finding
+Financial Statement Findings

+There were no findings required to be reported in accordance with Government Auditing Standards for the year ended September 30, 2023.
 There was one finding required to be reported in accordance with Government Auditing Standards for the year ended September 30, 2022.
-There were no findings required to be reported in accordance with Government Auditing Standards for the year ended September 30, 2021.
+Refer to the Summary Schedule of the Prior Audit Finding for the current status of the finding reported.